The emotional meaning behind physical symptoms

 AUSTIN E. WILMOT, M.S.W., L.C.S.W.

-In this article, we will consider how the below examples of actual social media posts on a variety of pages related to CHD highlight common patterns of thinking in the CHD community and what can be gained from the consideration of physical symptoms as meaningful communications of underlying emotional problems.
+In this article, we will consider how the following examples of actual social media posts on a variety of pages related to CHD highlight common patterns of thinking in the CHD community and what can be gained from the consideration of physical symptoms as meaningful communications of underlying emotional problems.

 Target organs of anxiety

 As we have elaborated above, anxiety and emotions affect the body.
-The capacity a person has for verbalizing emotions, towards the task of realizing their own feelings to be heard and understood, has an important bearing on whether emotions take a turn towards expression through the body (nonverbally with physical symptoms as their signal) versus expression through words and talking them out.
-If the verbal system sufficiently fails to process emotion, the sum of these effects can lead to psychosomatic forms of illness (e.g., asthma, ulcers, colitis, hypertension and arthritis).
+The capacity a person has for verbalizing emotions, towards the task of recognizing their own feelings to be heard and understood, has an important bearing on whether emotions take a turn towards expression through the body (nonverbally with physical symptoms as their signal) versus expression through words and talking them out.
+If the verbal system sufficiently fails to process emotion, the sum of these unexpressed and often unrecognized effects can lead to psychosomatic forms of illness (e.g., asthma, stomach ulcers, colitis, hypertension and arthritis).
 Therefore, physical symptoms, as well as action [e.g., obsessive compulsive handwashing or constantly checking one’s pulse, temperature or oxygen level], can be substitutes for thought—ways “through which one disperses emotion rather than thinking about the precipitating event and the feelings connected to it” (McDougall, 1989, p.
 15).
 We must now consider how heart worries in children with CHD might manifest in the body (and, also, in the bodies and minds of parents).
 Let us think about the potential for emotional meaning behind these physical symptoms and concerns.

 Social Media Post #1